Apprenticeship Paves the Way to Career Success

 Each province and territory executes its own apprenticeship program to promote careers in the trades.
 Apprenticeship training is supported by the Canadian Council of Directors of Apprenticeship (CCDA).
 The CCDA also oversees the Red Seal Program, which awards an endorsement to tradespersons who pass the Red Seal examination, providing a national standard for knowledge of the trades.

 Job seekers looking for an apprenticeship can use the Ellis Chart to search for qualifications and requirements throughout the provinces and territories.
-Resources like the Job Bank can help job seekers find available apprenticeships, and Careers in Trades’ “A Guide to Careers in the Skilled Trades” booklet highlights the benefits of apprenticeship for young people.
+Resources like the Job Bank can help job seekers find available apprenticeships, and Careers in Trades’ “A Guide to Careers in the Skilled Trades” booklet highlights the benefits of apprenticeships for young people.

 Registrations for apprenticeships exceeded their pre-pandemic levels for many trades in 2022, according to Statistics Canada.
-More than 256,000 new apprentices are needed to meet demand in the trades by 2026 in the following jobs:
+More than 220,000 new apprentices are needed to meet demand in the trades by 2028 in the following jobs:

 • Cook